Go West, Young Mantis

 To attempt to classify or to enumerate exhaustively [divination using sacrificed animals’] almost unlimited possibilities of variation is a difficult and unprofitable task.
 Of the most important of them, however, extispication or the examination of entrails, something must be said.
 Into great detail or the discussion of technicalities it will fortunately be unnecessary to go.

-Nonetheless, as a more recent scholar, Derek Collins, notes of the centrality of these rites that Halliday so begrudges discussing:²
+Nonetheless, as a more recent scholar, Derek Collins, notes of the centrality of these rites Halliday so begrudges discussing:²

 Next to the Delphic oracle, the most important form of divination in classical Greece was extispicy.

-Halliday also notes that some form of extispicy has sprung up among many far-flung peoples, trying again to trivialize these rites within Greek culture as well as to cast doubt as to their origins.
-But there is neither Greek literature nor iconography, let alone physical evidence, to support an autochthonous origin of the practice.
-Rather, it is entirely absent before 700 BCE when it appears in the final version of the Homeric epics, while older strata are devoid of any such mentions.
-Art begins to present seers examining the liver from about 530 BCE and not until following the Persian Wars (499–449 BCE) does literature feature it as the dominant form of divination.
-Let’s recall that in 700 BCE, we’re only 100 years past the Greek Dark Age, and that date is important for another reason as we’ll see later.
+Rather, it’s entirely absent before 700 BCE when it appears in the final version of the Homeric epics, while older strata are devoid of such mentions.
+Art presents seers examining the liver from about 530 BCE and not until following the Persian Wars (499–449 BCE) does literature feature it as the dominant form of divination.
+Let’s recall that in 700 BCE, we’re only 100 years past the Greek Dark Age, and that date is important for another reason, as we’ll see later.

-When Halliday finally manages to hold his nose long enough to discuss other possible origins of extispicy he still attempts to downplay it, terming it a “sub-rite”:³
+When Halliday finally manages to hold his nose long enough to discuss other possible origins of extispicy, he still attempts to downplay it, terming it a “sub-rite”:⁴

 The Greeks themselves assigned the origin of extispication as of augury to mythical figures, to Delphos son of Poseidon, to Prometheus, to Sisyphos or Orpheus; and among the peoples supposed by antiquity to have invented the art are Etruscans, Egyptians, Cyprians, Cilicians, or Chaldeans.